Binoculars for Stargazing and Comet Watching

 It's a simple L bracket, available at the hardware store.
 One with legs

 about 4" long would be sufficient.
-One leg is mounted to the tripod, the
+Mount one leg to the tripod, the other

-other to the front of the binoculars.
-If the tripod is a decent one, this
+to the front of the binoculars.
+If the tripod is a decent one, this apparatus

-apparatus works well, but kind of kinks the neck if you're trying to look at
+will work well, but kind of kinks the neck if you're trying to look at high

 There are more elaborate solutions for those who really enjoy binocular